A Kernel Two-sample Test for Dynamical Systems: Related Work

 \section{Related Work}

 There is only limited literature that explicitly investigates the question of how to compare dynamical systems.
 One possibility is the embedding of dynamical systems as infinite-dimensional objects into reproducing kernel Hilbert spaces (RKHS) with specifically designed kernels such as Binet-Cauchy kernels~\citep{vishwanathan2007binet} or generalizations thereof as proposed in~\citet{ishikawa2018metric} and~\citet{ishikawa2019metric}.
 A similar function-analytical approach is considered in~\citet{mezic2016comparison} and~\citet{klus2020eigendecompositions}, where the authors consider Koopman and Perron-Frobenius operators to obtain linear dynamics in an infinite-dimensional space.
 These articles leverage specifically designed kernels and linear operators associated with dynamical systems to obtain an embedding.
 However, none of the above articles proposes a statistical test that compares dynamical systems.
-This would require further finite sample and error bounds on the approximations of the infinite dimensional operators, which is far from trivial.
+This would require further finite sample and error bounds on the approximations of the infinite-dimensional operators, which is non-trivial.
+Our approach leverages concentration results that synergize well with kernel-based techniques and in particular, kernel mean embeddings.

-The critical technical issue when dealing with dynamical systems is non-i.i.d.\ data.
+The critical technical issue for dealing with dynamical systems is non-i.i.d.\ data.
 There are several extensions of kernel two-sample tests that have been developed~\citep{zaremba2013b, gretton2012optimal, doran2014permutation, lloyd2015statistical,chwialkowski2014wild,chwialkowski2014kernel} to make them applicable to a broader range of problems, where non-i.i.d.\ data is also an issue.
 However, the strong mixing properties that are typically postulated limit the applicability of the results to dynamical systems.
-Instead of \emph{assuming} such properties, we propose a novel mixing notion that ideally fits the kernel-two sample test and that can be \emph{estimated} from data (in contrast to most other mixing notions).
+Surprisingly, there is only very limited work that addresses the estimation of mixing coefficients from data, as also acknowledged and emphasized in~\citep{mcdonald2011estimating}.
+The approach proposed in~\citep{mcdonald2011estimating} is different from our work, as mixing is considered with respect to the total variation norm, which requires the estimation of complex intermediate objects, whereas we estimate mixing properties directly from data.
+We propose a new mixing notion that synergizes well with kernel two-sample tests and that can also be \emph{estimated} from data (in contrast to most other mixing notions).
+A similar idea of mixing in RKHS, has very recently been introduced in \citep{cherief2019finite}.
+The paper, however, focuses on parameter estimation with respect to minimizing the MMD as a loss function.
+Further, the precise notion of mixing differs from ours.